icambron/twix.js/docs/docs.markdown

 ```

 ###xor
-Returns an array of ranges that aren't in one range or the other, but not both.
+Returns an array of ranges that are in one range or the other, but not both.

 ```js
 var range1 = moment("1982-05-24").twix("1982-05-28", true);